quasarframework/quasar/docs/src/pages/app-extensions/development-guide/prompts-api.md

 ---
 title: App Extension Prompts API
+meta: The Quasar API to prompt for user information.
 ---

 This page refers to `src/prompts.js` file which handles the prompts when installing the App Extension.
 Not all App Extensions will need prompts -- this is an optional step.